oehrlis/ad-lab/scripts/modules/README.md

                         optional timestamp.
 - `Exit-Script`:        Exits the script with optional error message and custom exit code.
-- `Ensure-Module`:      Ensures that a PowerShell module is installed and imported with a specified minimum version.
+- `Use-Module`:      Ensures that a PowerShell module is installed and imported with a specified minimum version.
 - `Set-LoggingLevel`:   Sets the logging level for the module.